-A creamy and smooth Midwestern riff on the classic Mediterranean dip.
+Mayonnaise ensures a creamy, smooth texture in this Midwestern riff on the classic Mediterranean dip by cookbook author Amy Thielen.
 Chopped cumin seeds add spice and a little crunch to the smoky eggplant.

 - 2 medium eggplants (1 3/4 lbs.)